oversizedhat/hamstermonitor/docs/index.md

 - As usual when it comes to myself and Arduino about 80% of the time spent seem to go into the black hole of seemingly random issues.
 With the ESP8266 I think many of them have somehow been power related and Google usually helps.

 #### A final notes on the ESP8266
-The ESP8266 ESP-01 is a super neat little module with mincrocontroller capabilites, i.e. you can upload your Arduino sketches straight to instead of having to use an Arduino board.
+The ESP8266 ESP-01 is a super neat little module with microcontroller capabilites, i.e. you can upload your Arduino sketches straight to instead of having to use an Arduino board.
 It also has a couple of general purpose pins.
 One thing to make note of is that it's easy to burn these with wrong voltage (needs to be 3.3 V).
 A tip is to order a couple of them in one batch so you don't have to be so careful...